rumit91/PawsSignUp/README.md

 ## Implementation
 - [Express](https://github.com/expressjs/express) - framework for simple server routing.
-- [Express SSE](https://github.com/dpskvn/express-sse) - server-sent events that update the client web page with the status of the running script.
+- [Socket.io](https://github.com/socketio/socket.io) - real time communication between the server and the client web page so that I can update the web page with the status of the running script.
 - [Feedparser](https://github.com/danmactough/node-feedparser) - RSS feed parsing.
 - [Cheerio](https://github.com/cheeriojs/cheerio) - used for navigating through the HTML of the RSS posts and extracting the sign up form link.
 - [Pug](https://github.com/pugjs/pug) - simple template engine for displaying the HTML on the client.

-## Dev steps
+## Dev Setup
 1. Clone the repo.
 1. Run `npm install` in the repo folder.
 1. Run `node index.js` to start the server.
 1. Open up the browser and navigate to `http://localhost:3000`.

 ## Deployment Notes
+This app is configured to automatically deploy the branch `deploy` to Azure.
 ### Changing the Port Setting
 When deploying to Azure the port that Express is litening to need to be set to `process.env.port` for things to work properly.
 I wasted a bunch of time because I forgot about this.
 ```